UPDATE: A Guide to Legal Research in Israel

 In 1967, during the Six-Day War, Israel captured territories including the eastern part of Jerusalem, part of Jordan (the West Bank), the Egyptian Sinai Peninsula and the Gaza Strip, and the Golan Heights region of Syria.
 Eastern Jerusalem was annexed to Israel in 1967 and the Golan Heights Law (1981) declared the application of Israeli law to the region.
 The other territories were under a regime of belligerent occupation, ruled by martial law by virtue of public international law.
 Nevertheless, the Israeli Supreme Court has been exercising review over the military commanders, stating that they are obligated to operate according to the provisions of Israeli administrative law such as the rules of natural justice.
 On the basis of the Camp David Accords (1978) and the Egyptian-Israeli Peace Treaty (1979), Sinai was returned to Egypt.
 In 1994, a peace treaty between Israel and Jordan redefined the permanent boundary between the countries.
 As part of the peace process with the Palestine Liberation Organization (PLO) and according to the Oslo accords signed in 1993 and 1995, the Palestinian Authority gained various degrees of control over some of the territories of the West Bank and the Gaza Strip.
 In 2004, after the State of Israel had come to the conclusion that there is no reliable Palestinian partner with which it can make progress in a two-sided peace process, it had developed the plan of unilateral disengagement.
 Accordingly, in 2005 Israel evacuated the Gaza Strip, including all existing Israeli towns and villages, and redeployed outside the Strip.
 The disengagement plan was based on the argument that Israel needed not maintain the status-quo only because it could not move to a final-status agreement in one-step.
 Instead, it could make incremental progress aimed at improving its military, political and economic position.
 Indeed, final agreements have not yet been reached to date covering all the territories and the continuation of the conflict still influences the political, social, economic and legal conditions in Israel.

 The country has no written constitution in the sense of a single document superior to all other norms.
-The Proclamation of Independence established Israel as a Jewish, democratic state, which grants “complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex”, and “freedom of religion, language, education and culture”.
-Nevertheless, bearing no status of a formal constitution, this Proclamation could only inspire the Supreme Court in developing the law, but statutes could not be declared invalid due to incompatibility with the Proclamation.
-The Proclamation of Independence also stated that the elected Constituent Assembly should adopt a constitution not later than October 1, 1948.
-Indeed, with the foundation of the State of Israel, it was assumed, as stated in the Proclamation of Independence, that the legal source of the rule of law and the state's commitment to basic rights and freedoms would take the form of a written constitution, as the authority to enact a constitution was given to the first Knesset (the Israeli Parliament), in its capacity as “Constituent Assembly”.
-However, because of the debate between supporters and opponents of a formal constitution, a decision was made in 1950 to postpone the adoption of a constitution as one document and instead to prepare a series of individual chapters each in a form of a "Basic Law".
+The Declaration of Independence established Israel as a Jewish, democratic state, which grants “complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex”, and “freedom of religion, language, education and culture”.
+Nevertheless, bearing no status of a formal constitution, the Declaration could only serve as a source of inspiration for the Supreme Court in developing the law, but statutes could not be declared invalid due to incompatibility with the declaration’s principles.
+The Declaration of Independence also states that the elected Constituent Assembly should adopt a constitution not later than October 1, 1948.
+Indeed, with the foundation of the State of Israel, it was assumed that the legal source of the rule of law and the state's commitment to basic rights and freedoms would take the form of a written constitution, as the authority to enact a constitution was given to the first Knesset (the Israeli Parliament), in its capacity as “Constituent Assembly”.
+However, because of the heated debate between supporters and opponents of a formal constitution, a decision was made in 1950 to postpone the adoption of a constitution as one document and instead to prepare a series of individual chapters each in a form of a "Basic Law".
 Thus, to this day there is not a single-document written constitution.

-To date, eleven Basic Laws dealing mainly with institutional aspects of state and human rights have been enacted.
+To date, twelve Basic Laws dealing mainly with institutional aspects of state and human rights have been enacted.
 The existing Basic Laws are:

 · The Knesset